PKUliujl/GeoPacker/README.md

 To better use the tool for protein side-chain modeling, please add some of these parameters

 optional arguments:
->    -h, --help            show this help message and exit
+    -h, --help            show this help message and exit
->    --purpose {0,1}       0 for repacker while 1 for sequence design
+    --purpose {0,1}       0 for repacker while 1 for sequence design
->    --inputPATH INPUTPATH, -iP INPUTPATH
+    --inputPATH INPUTPATH, -iP INPUTPATH
->>                          the directory path containing the pdb file
+                          the directory path containing the pdb file
->    --inputfile INPUTFILE, -i INPUTFILE
+    --inputfile INPUTFILE, -i INPUTFILE
->>                          a pdb file, eg. 1a12.pdb/1a12_A.pdb
+                          a pdb file, eg. 1a12.pdb/1a12_A.pdb
->    --pdbname PDBNAME     a protein name, eg. 1A12/1a12
+    --pdbname PDBNAME     a protein name, eg. 1A12/1a12
->    --chainID CHAINID     a protein chain to be packered, eg. A
+    --chainID CHAINID     a protein chain to be packered, eg. A
->    --seqfile SEQFILE     a .A3M format file including the sequences to be designed
+    --seqfile SEQFILE     a fasta format file including the sequences to be designed
->    --outputfile OUTPUTFILE, -o OUTPUTFILE
+    --outputfile OUTPUTFILE, -o OUTPUTFILE
->>                          the name of output file provided only for repacking. default:
+                          the name of output file provided only for repacking. default:
->>                          pdbname_chainID_repackered.pdb
+                          pdbname_chainID_repackered.pdb
->    --outputPATH OUTPUTPATH, -oP OUTPUTPATH
+    --outputPATH OUTPUTPATH, -oP OUTPUTPATH
->>                         the directory path of the outputfile. default: inputPATH
+                          the directory path of the outputfile. default: inputPATH
 ```

 EXAMPLE